mnwright/raster-rforge/readme.md

+## This is a clone of the clone

+Please use this repo to

+* review the issues listed against your own experiences
+* ignore the mirror of the sources, they are stale and won't be maintained

 The source of the 'raster' package lives on R-forge

 https://r-forge.r-project.org/projects/raster/

 There is a Github clone on r-forge here: https://github.com/rforge

-## This is a clone of the clone

-Please use this repo to

-* report issues with raster and discuss workarounds and solutions
-* craft PRs that fix individual issues

-The hope is to provide a single place where raster can be discussed, and to provide oversight of disparate individuals working on solutions.

-I don't know what's next, but for now I don't see a problem in creating branches here that could be merged back to r-forge.
-Obviously it would be easier if the package was moved from r-forge, and I've asked if I can do that but got no answer.
-I (@mdsumner) have commit access to the r-forge repo, but there's little point in doing that if there won't be updates sent to CRAN.
-At some point someone will have to fork (rename) the thing, or perhaps it will get orphaned from CRAN and then someone can take over.
-But for now, we're in limbo more than a year or so.